 But wait a minute… who is this chick?
 Why does she sound familiar?
 No, I didn’t do any sex tapes.
 I did however create (and write for) a bunch of other blogs.
 Here they are.

 In 2014 I completed my mission: surviving – and most of all enjoying – my first-ever Couchsurfing trip across the United States of America.
 This blog started then, during a trip was my last chance for an adventure before I became a real person with a real job.
-Since living in London’s Shoreditch and working in social media scarred me for life, I decided to remember my journey across America in full 21st Century style: through Internet over-sharing.
+Since working in social media scarred me for life, I decided to remember my journey across America in full 21st Century style: through Internet over-sharing.
 Which was incidentally a viable tracking system in case I ended up in the next Ted Bundy’s hands.

 Couchsurfer Reviews has now however fully re-branded and morphed into Blogger On Pole.
 When you Google couchsurferreviews.com, this blog will come up.
 The oldest posts will be very lo-fi because I posted them from my old iPhone 4 while travelling across America, and that’s ok.
 Tryna to be real here.